JinheonBaek/JinheonBaek.github.io/_pages/about.md

 - Received the Best Paper Award at NLRSE Workshop in ACL 2023
 - Awarded the ICML Travel Grant for ICML 2023
 - Awarded the Google Travel Grant for NeurIPS 2022
-- Selected as One of the Top Reviewers (Top 10%) of NeurIPS 2022
+- Selected as a Top Reviewer (Top 10%) for NeurIPS 2022
-- Selected as One of the Highlighted Reviewers (Top 10%) of ICLR 2022
+- Selected as a Highlighted Reviewer (Top 10%) for ICLR 2022
-- Selected as One of the Best Reviewers (Top 10%) of ICML 2021
+- Selected as a Best Reviewer (Top 10%) for ICML 2021
 - Received the Best Paper Award at CKAIA 2020
 - Awarded the Samsung Dream Scholarship, 2016-2020
 - Received the First Prize in the Graduation Project Competition at Korea University, 2019